Hrachya Melikyan: Musical style

-A talented exponent of the Armenian contemporary composition school, Hrachya Melikyan with his new artistic vision and distinctive musical style belongs to the generation of 1960–1970s.

-Melikyan's artistic vision was formed during the complex interactive processes of Armenian and international musical practices, as he synthesized world music developments and national music particularities, forging his own distinctive musical style.
+Hrachya Melikyan was an Armenian contemporary composer associated with the generation of the 1960s and 1970s.
+His artistic style developed through the interaction of Armenian and international musical practices, combining elements of contemporary world music with Armenian national musical traditions.

 Ghazaros (Lazar) Saryan in his reference letter, dated July 1, 1972, for Melikyan to be accepted as a member of the Union of Composers, wrote "His style is interesting and distinctive/original.
 He principally avoids accepted means of expression.
 In his quest for new means of expression and new constructions he has achieved considerable success."

 In 1972, the young composer was accepted to the Union of Composers and Musicologists of Armenia.
 In 1991, Melikyan became the Responsible Secretary of the Union and served in that position until his death in March 2006.
 In 1995 he established "Archesh" publishing house at the Union of Composers.
-From the time he took up an administrative position in the Union until his last days he played a significant role in promoting his fellow composers’ compositions through organizing concerts and publishing their works.
+From the time he took up an administrative position in the Union until his last days he played a significant role in promoting his fellow composers' compositions through organizing concerts and publishing their works.